Codecademy/docs/content/css/concepts/inheritance/inheritance.md

 ## Inheritance

 CSS inheritance is the cascading in CSS.
-Inheritance is when styles are applied to children of a parent when the parent is the selector.
+Inheritance is when styling that is applied to a chilled element when they are applied to its parent.
 Some properties are inherited but others are not.

 ## Inherided propities